Making a complaint

 If you are unhappy about something that has happened in your Service life then you can make a Service complaint about it.
 The decision to make a complaint is yours.

-The staff at the OSCO can’t advise you, or tell you whether your complaint will be accepted by your Service.
+The staff at SCOAF can’t advise you, or tell you whether your complaint will be accepted by your Service.
 This is because the OSCO needs to remain impartial in case you need to ask us to investigate at a later stage.

 If you are unsure whether you should make a complaint or want advice about an existing complaint you can: